-macOS bootloader requires GOP to be present on console handle, yet the exact location of GOP is not covered by the UEFI specification.
-This option will ensure GOP is installed on console handle if it is present.
+macOS bootloader requires GOP or UGA (for 10.4 EfiBoot) to be present on console handle, yet the exact location of the graphics protocol is not covered by the UEFI specification.
+This option will ensure GOP and UGA, if present, are available on the console handle.